CASE STUDY

 Wireframing & Prototyping:

-- Reinforced clear boundaries with product to protect design cycles
+- Set boundaries with product teams to protect design cycles

 Final Solution